Long-Short Transformer: Efficient Transformers for Language and Vision: Details for ImageNet Classification

+\paragraph{The CvT Architecture.} We implement the CvT model based on a public repository,~\footnote{\url{https://github.com/rishikksh20/convolution-vision-transformers} } because {this is a concurrent work with no official implementation when we conduct this work}.
+In Table~\ref{tbl:image}, since our CvT re-implementation gets worse test results than reported ones in their arxiv paper, we still list the best test accuracy from~\citet{wu2021cvt} for fair comparisons.
+We report the FLOPs of CvT with our implementation for reasonable comparisons, because our \cvtname{} implementation is based on that.
+Same as CvT, all the models have three stages where the first stage downsamples the image by a factor of 4 and each of the following stages downsamples the feature map by a factor of 2. \cvtname{}-13 and \cvtname{}-21 have the same configuration as CvT-13 and CvT-21. \cvtname{}-17 and \cvtname{}-21 are our customized models with more layers and higher embedding dimensions in the first two stages ($[3,4,10]$, $[3,4,14]$ layers respectively and $[128, 256, 768]$ dimensions).
+We train the model for 300 epochs using a peak learning rate of $5e-4$ with the cosine schedule~\citep{loshchilov2016sgdr} with 5 epochs of warmup.
+We use the same set of data augmentations and regularizations as other works including PVT~\cite{wang2021pyramid} and ViL~\cite{zhang2021visionlongformer}.
 In general, \cvtname{}-13 and \cvtname{}-21 closely follow the architectural designs of CvT for fair comparisons.
 Specifically, in \cvtname{}, we feed the token embeddings extracted by the depth-wise separable convolution~\citep{chollet2017xception} of CvT to our long-short term attention.
 For dynamic projection, we replace $W_i^P$ in Eq.~\eqref{eq:dmem} with a depth-wise separable convolution to maintain consistency with the patch embeddings, but we change its BN layer into a weight standardization~\citep{huang2017centered,qiao2019ws} on the spatial convolution's weights for simplicity.
 We do not use position encoding.
 All of our models have 3 stages, and the feature map size is the same as CvT in each stage when the image resolutions are the same. \cvtname{}-13 and \cvtname{}-21 follow the same layer configurations as CvT-13 and CvT-21, i.e., the number of heads, the dimension of each head and the number of Transformer blocks are the same as CvT in each stage.
 For all models on resolution $224\times 224$, we set $r=[64, 16, 4]$ and $w=[8,4,2]$.
 For higher resolutions, we scale up $r$ and/or $w$ to maintain similar effective receptive fields for the attentions.
 At resolution $384\times 384$, we use $r=[64, 16, 4]$ and $w=[12,6,3]$ for the 3 stages.
 At resolution $448 \times 448$, we use $r=[128, 32, 8]$ and $w=[16,8,4]$.

 Besides maintaining the CvT architectures, we also try other architectures to further explore the advantage of our method.
 With the efficient long-short term attention, it becomes affordable to stack more layers on higher-resolution feature maps to fully utilize the expressive power of attention mechanisms.
 Therefore, we have created two new architectures, \cvtname{}-17 and \cvtname{}-21S, that have more and wider layers in the first two stages, as shown in Table~\ref{tbl:cvt_customized}.
 Compared with CvT-21, \cvtname{}-17 has 25\% fewer parameters, less FLOPs, but obtained the same level of accuracy. \cvtname{}-21S has fewer parameters than \cvtname{}-21, more FLOPs, and 0.4\% higher accuracy, demonstrating the advantage of focusing the computation on higher-resolution feature maps.